paezha/paezha.github.io/applied_spatial_statistics/04-Mapping-in-R-Continued.md

 The dataframe `missing_df` includes $n = 65$ observations (Note: text between $ characters is mathematical notation in LaTeX).
 These observations are geocoded using a false origin and coordinates normalized to the unit-square (the extent of their values is between zero and one).
 The coordinates are `x` and `y`.

 In addition, there are three variables associated with the locations (VAR1, VAR2, VAR3).
 The variables are generic.
-Feel free to think of them as housing prices, concentrations in ppb of some contaminant or any other variable that will help clarify your understading.
+Feel free to think of them as housing prices, concentrations in ppb of some contaminant or any other variable that will help clarify your understanding.
 Finally, a factor variable states whether the variables were measured for a location: if the status is "FALSE", the values of the variables are missing.

 ## Summarizing a Dataframe